All Episodes

 So we're encouraging African Americans to smoke.

-Of course there's profit in it.
+Of course, there's profit in it.

-But this is this is crystal clear.
+But this is crystal clear.

 So the government's firmly standing behind cancer for blacks via menthol cigarettes.

-They want all the other people, white people who smoke cinnamon and clove flavored to quit because they won't be able to get the little candy cigarettes.
+They want all the other people, white people, who smoke cinnamon and clove flavored to quit because they won't be able to get the little candy cigarettes.

 So the government, the liberal government, saves the white people and kills the black people via cigarettes.